-- Ensure freewheel control is in the transmission engaged position. - Sit on seat in operating position, depress brake pedal and set parking brake. - Move attachment clutch to "DISENGAGED" position. - Move throttle control to choke position.
+- Ensure freewheel control is in the transmission engaged position. - Sit on seat in operating position, depress brake pedal and set parking brake. - Move attachment clutch to "DISENGAGED" position. - · Move throttle control to fast position - Pull choke control out for a cold engine start attempt.
+For a warm engine start attempt the choke control may not be needed.